-asked by Atefeh Yazdi about 1 year ago
+asked by Atefeh Yazdi over 2 years ago

 Wikipedia and Reddit went dark today to protest the Stop Online Piracy Act (SOPA) and Protect Intellectual Property Act (PIPA).

 I think the mobilization of website owners “Blackout”-ing our websites, being led by Wikipedia and Reddits, is sending a strong message not just to the politicians but also to the world.
 The internet is the greatest innovation any of us have seen in our lifetimes, we can not allow it to be controlled by watchdogs, which is ultimately the hands of the few.

 Neither SOPA and PIPA will stop piracy.
 The entertainment industry just needs to be more clever than the pirates in order to win users and create consciousness that piracy and copyright infringement are wrong, but they won’t get it by imposing us to the model that works best for them.